namrath27/ONLINE-QUIZ-APPLICATION/online-quiz-application/README.md

-# QuizApp-Java
+# ONLINE-QUIZ-APPLICATION

-An application for conducting quiz for students.
+An application for conducting quiz for students and users.

 ---

 ## Scenerio
-1. Run the application from netbeans
+1. To begin, run the application from NetBeans.
-2. Login as admin (username: admin	password: admin)
+2. Next, log in as an admin  (eg.username: admin and password admin)
-3. Add a student (username: alex	password: alex)
+3. After logging in, add a student (username: alex and password alex)
-4. Add a question
+4. Proceed to add questions to the question bank.
-5. View marks of all student
+5. Admins can also view the marks of all students.
-6. close and run the app again and login as student this time
+6. Close and run the app again; this time, log in as a student.
 7. participate in exam
-8. you will see marks at the end of exam
+8. After completing the exam, you'll be able to view your marks.

 ## How to run this project
-- download Netbeans (8.2 or greater version)
+- To run, download Netbeans (8.2 or greater version)
 - clone this repo and open it from netbeans using File->Open Project
-- press the green run button
+- press the green run button to execute.

 ## Technology used:
 - Java 8